Lopside95/create-hero/README.md

 4. Would like to add an option allowing users to delete a hero they've submitted - so that they don't have to lose every hero if they want to rework their team

-5. Wasn't entireley how to go about changing redifining the mana/totalMana stuff as well
+5. Wasn't entireley how to go about changing redifining the mana/totalMana stuff as well and some of the name changes and so on.